jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Corrected the source of an Unexpected Error on closing the Spotlight Client. | SOSSE-7230 Corrected Unexpected Error that closes the Spotlight client while viewing the SQL Activity drilldown. | SOSSE-7218 Corrected a problem where Playback Rewind of CPU Usage and SQL Activity Summary showed data inconsistent with real time analysis. | SOSSE-7216, SES-170
+Sign in and Sign up to Spotlight Cloud no longer requires a specific Internet Explorer version or customized Internet Options settings. | SOSSE-7184
 When monitoring Windows Server on the CPUs drilldown, CPU Utilization chart, corrected a problem with the Arrange by Name setting. | SoSSE-7131
 Corrected a problem where the Spotlight Client crashed while using the SQL Server, SQL Activity drilldown, Query Execution Statistics page. | SOSSE-6969
 Corrected a problem where timestamp data was missing from the SQL Server Health Report. | SOSSE-6398